PINE MEER FOUNDATION

 Melba Schott, the wife William C. Schott's brother, Lou Schott, had an extensive of clothes and purses dating from the 1920's.
 Her daughter, Melba Ann Townsend, donated these collections to the Behringer - Crawford Museum.
 Some of Melba's items are occaisionally on exhibit at this museum.
 Since Lou was the former President of Bavarian Brewing Co.
 (1946-1955) he had a few artifacts from the brewery that the family also donated to the noted museum.
 These are displayed in the Bavarian Brewery Exhibit, mentioned above.

 If you have an interest in Ohio art pottery, you'll be marveled at the collection in this museum.
-The main firms that competed with Cincinnati's Rookwood Pottery, e.g. Weller, Roseville and J. B. Owens, were located in Zanesville, OH.
-This museum has an extensive collection of items made by these and other former potteries and tile firms primarily located in the Zanesville area.
-It also has an interesting collection of Americana art.
+The main firms that competed with Cincinnati's Rookwood Pottery, e.g. Weller, Roseville, Avon and J. B. Owens, were located in the Zanesville, OH area.
+This museum has an extensive collection of items made by these and other former potteries and tile firms primarily located in the Zanesville region.
+This museum also has an interesting collection of Americana paintings.

 MUSEUMS & PLACES